-One of these wild assumptions was that of the ‘cupola of Arin’, situated supposedly at the centre of the world and located in India.
+One of these wild assumptions was that of the ‘cupola of Arin’, situated supposedly at the center of the world and located in India.
 The idea was adopted by western scholars and found its way to Cardinal Peter of Ailly’s book, Imago Mundi, published in 1410.
-Formulating his ideas based on this work, Columbus assumed that the world was shaped like a pear and there had to be another centre for which he went searching to the west.
+Formulating his ideas based on this work, Columbus assumed that the world was shaped like a pear and there had to be another center for which he went searching to the west.

-Through the centuries of Arab technical superiority, a great many Arab sailors and travellers wrote about travel and the sea.
+Through the centuries of Arab technical superiority, a great many Arab sailors and travelers wrote about travel and the sea.
 From among the many, the first was a Sulayman al-Tajir, an Arab seaman, in the 9th century, who sailed from Siraf, a port in the Arabian (Persian) Gulf, across the Indian Ocean to China.
 He wrote an account of this journey, Akhbar al-Sin wa al-Hind (The News of China and India), which was only completed some years later by a compatriot, Abi Zayid Hasan al-Sirafi.
-His book is the first ever published in the West about the customs of the Indians and Chinese.
+His book is the first-ever published in the West about the customs of the Indians and Chinese.

 Abul Hasan Ali al-Mascudi (888 – 957) was born in Baghdad and is known as the ‘Herodotus of the Arabs’ because he was the first Arab to combine history and scientific geography in a large-scale work.
-He travelled extensively throughout India, the Middle East, and Africa and wrote a historic-geographical encyclopedia of 30 volumes relating to the history of the world and his travels.
+He traveled extensively throughout India, the Middle East, and Africa and wrote a historic-geographical encyclopedia of 30 volumes relating to the history of the world and his travels.
 In his book, Muruj al-Dhahab wa Macadin al-Jawahar (The Golden Meadows), he recounts his 25 years of travels throughout the Muslim lands and the bordering states.
-He talks about the sea, seamen and their language and provides geographical and other information, especially historical anecdotes, based on earlier authorities and personal experience.
+He talks about the sea, seamen, and their language and provides geographical and other information, especially historical anecdotes, based on earlier authorities and personal experience.

 Al-Mascudi, was also a historian and he wrote on the process of evolution.
 In his works, he speaks of the process of transformation from mineral to plant, plant to animal, then animal to man.
-It is recognized by many scholars that al-Mascudi’s 10th century theories of evolution could easily be the forerunner of the Darwinism of the 19th century.
+It is recognized by many scholars that al-Mascudi’s 10th-century theories of evolution could easily be the forerunner of the Darwinism of the 19th century.

 In 921, the Caliph al-Muqtadir of Baghdad sent Ibn Fadlan with an embassy to the Bulgarian king of the Middle Volga.
 Ibn Fadlan wrote an account of his journeys called Risala which became a great historical work in that it gave the earliest trustworthy account of Bulgaria and Russia.
 Even though some inaccuracies and personal prejudices creep into Ibn Fadlan’s book, it is still, nevertheless, a fine geographical work for that era.

-Countless other Arabs wrote about geography, the sea and travel.
+Countless other Arabs wrote about geography, the sea, and travel.
 However, for the western world, overshadowing these historical figures was one of the most brilliant geographers of the medieval world, al-Idrisi.
-A renowned 12th century Arab geographer, he was born in Morocco and invited by the Norman King, Roger II, to live in Sicily.
+A renowned 12th-century Arab geographer, he was born in Morocco and invited by the Norman King, Roger II, to live in Sicily.
 Surpassing all the geographers in his time, Idrisi was commissioned by the king to build a silver globe and compile a world atlas.
 Called Kitab al-Rujari (Roger’s Book), Idrisi’s work was considered the best and most accurate geographical guide to the world in medieval times.

 It included information relating to both Christian and Muslim countries and included 70 maps, some of which define areas in the world never previously chartered, as well as the inclusion of the source of the Nile in Uganda.
 It is ironic and ever so much more apparent that having never read Idrisi’s work, Englishmen, in the 19th century, were still searching for the source of this river.